sjlmg/CP-KGC/README.md

 # CP-KGC
-The paper is available at: [Can Text-based Knowledge Graph Completion Benefit From Zero-Shot Large Language Models?](https://arxiv.org/pdf/2310.08279.pdf)
+The paper is available at: [Enhancing Text-based Knowledge Graph Completion with Zero-Shot Large Language Models: A Focus on Semantic Enhancement](https://arxiv.org/pdf/2310.08279.pdf)

 In this paper, we found that
 (1) We validated the effectiveness of CP-KGC using three publicly available datasets.
 CP-KGC enhances the semantic integrity of text and further improves the performance of text-based approaches.